kstolen0/kstolen0.github.io/_posts/2025-06-08-concurrency-in-kotlin.md

 # What's the difference between serial, concurrent, and parallel tasks?

-This question usually comes up when talking about concurrency So let's get this out of the way.
+This question usually comes up when talking about concurrency so let's get this out of the way.

 ![serial tasks](/assets/2025-06-16-concurrency/ser-tasks.png)